AanupBhattarai/DiscordBotDashboard/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file.
+To run the project, you will need to add the following environment variables to your .env file.

 `DISCORD_BOT_TOKEN`